Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/request-list/overview.md

 1. Select `Request List`.

 ## Making the Request List Your Default View
-The request list can be a view where many users spend most of their time working.
-For quick access a user can set the request list as their default view.
+The request list can be a place where users spend most of their time working.
+For quick access, a user can set the request list as their default view.

 1. Access the request list.
 1. Click on your profile picture in the top right to open the Profile Menu.
 1. Select `Make this my defualt view`.

-Once set, you will be automatically taken to the request list when you log in to Hornbill.
-You can also click on the Hornbill logo at any time to return to this view.
+Once set, you will be automatically taken to the request list after you log in to Hornbill.
+You can also click on the Hornbill logo at any time to return to the request list.

-## Tool Bar
+## Tool Bar Filters
-### Filters
 A variety of filters let you control the information displayed in the Request List and can be used to quickly locate requests.
-The options for filtering are represented by a number of buttons in the Request List Toolbar.
-The active filter can be determined by which filter buttons are colored gray.

-#### Status Filter
+### Status Filter
 Links are available for the different statuses.
 Clicking on any of these links will filter the list by the selected status.

 ![Status Filter](/_books/servicemanager-user-guide/request-list/images/status-filter.png)